PolusAI/jupyterlab-extensions/jupyterlab_polus_render/README.md

-                            If not specified, renders default render url width (int): width of render to be displayed, default is 960 height (int): height of render to be displayed, default is 500
+                            If not specified, renders default render url width (int): width of render to be displayed, default is 960 height (int): height of render to be displayed, default is 500 use_static (bool): Use static build of render, default is True
     Returns: Render URL
     """
 ```